This post may contain affiliate links.

 Sora tends to enjoy hiking as it allows her to smell stuff and roll in yucky dead things, but she’s not immune to wanting high energy fun like running in the woods or cross country skiing.
 The versatility of Sora’s physical abilities and comfort level gives us ample opportunities for endless adventure.
 She is always ready to please and that means getting outside and playing.

 Obviously, we love the Australian Shepherd, but know there are other great adventure dog breeds.
-Do you have an adventure dog?
+Do you have the best adventure dog?
 If so, what breed is it?

 Going on an adventure with your dog?
 We always take these items with us⟶